ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ------

-This is a guide for writers, by a writer/content marketer who's been where you are: frustrated with the constraints and headaches current writing software and workflows foist on us, and wondering if there's anything better - an open source, distraction-free, secure platform that supports hassle-free collaboration between you and your clients.
+This is a guide for writers, by a content marketer who's been where you are: frustrated with the constraints and headaches current writing software and workflows foist on us, and wondering if there's anything better - an open source, distraction-free, secure platform that supports hassle-free collaboration between you and your clients.

 That said, you don't have to have "writer" anywhere in your title to use this guide.
 If you produce text content that gets published online, this primer is for you.